singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 We need to let Netlify and GitHub talk to each other, so review the permissions and then click authorize application.
 ![Authorize Netlify](/uploads/authorize.png)

-Like it says in the image above, Netlify doesn’t store your GitHub access token on our servers!
+Like it says in the image above on the right, Netlify doesn’t store your GitHub access token on our servers!

 If you’d like to know more about the permissions Netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.netlify.com/github-permissions/).